koonwen/obatcher/README.md

 takes inspiration from
 [**Flat-combining**](https://people.csail.mit.edu/shanir/publications/Flat%20Combining%20SPAA%2010.pdf).
 The
-research shows that this synchronization method provides better scaling properties as compared to coarse-grained locking.
+research shows that this synchronization method provides better scaling properties as compared to employing naive coarse-grained locking.

-### Batch optimization & Incremental parallelism
-The benefit of taking a batch of operations as input is that this enables a whole slew optimizations based on the spread of operations.
-Furthermore, pre-analysis of operations can better advise how to add parallelism which can be evolved overtime rather than having to guarantee safety across all operations to the service.

 ### Easy to test and reason about
 Because services only handle single batches at any time, this makes it